 Before testing, we send out four secret shoppers to buy all our grow bags so we know we're getting the same product as you.
 The shoppers buy two of each, making a total of eight of each brand, to see if there are any variation in the quality of each bag.

-We linked each growing bag to an automatic watering system, so all the bags received the same amount of water, and fed them with a liquid fertiliser.
+We link each growing bag to an automatic watering system, so all the bags receive the same amount of water, and feed them with a liquid fertiliser.

-We grew and picked the cucumbers twice a week.
-We weighed and counted the harvest from each bag over an eight-week period, noting if any were bendy, bulbous or had rough skins.
-At the end of the test, we harvested, weighed and graded the remaining cucumbers for size.
+We grow and pick the cucumbers twice a week.
+We weigh and count the harvest from each bag over an eight-week period, noting if any are bendy, bulbous or have rough skins.
+At the end of the test, we harvest, weigh and grade the remaining cucumbers for size.